 I genuinely go out of my way to be kind to everyone I meet.

-Compassion is vital for me too [Read: The shocking important of compassion in your life].
+Compassion is vital for me too [Read: importance of compassion].

 If I find someone unhappy I will do anything in my power to make them smile.